-The Designated New Projects Fund is represented by funds of £7.8m which were transferred in from the general fund and earmarked for provision of a Lymphoedema facility and additional office space adjacent to the Hospice and a longer term plan for a Respite Care/Step Down Bed Unit together with future projects such as a Hospice at Home Service.
+The Designated New Projects Fund is represented by funds of £7.8m which were transferred from the general fund and earmarked for the provision of another building for Outpatient services, dementia friendly inpatient rooms and additional office space, together with future projects to support community care.
 During 2015, with the agreement of the executor of the estate, monies from a previous year's legacy of £274,822 were transferred from the Special Purposes Fund to this fund.

 The Hospital Project Fund relates to a quality improvement project to help the care of the dying in the hospitals of the OUHFT.
 This encompasses clinical and educational services.
 The project provides end of life care for patients, support for their families and carers and staff.
-The project staff enable conversations about care planning, as well as medication review and is expected to run over the next two to three years.
+The project staff enable conversations about care planning, as well as medication review.
+The project is expected to end in September 2019 and learnings from the project are being evaluated.

 The Shops Fund relates to compensation received in respect of the early closure of the Charity's Botley shop.
-This Fund has been set aside to enable the development of retail activities.
+This fund has been set aside to enable the development of retail activities.